Skip to main content

 Inductor selection parameters

-While selecting an inductor in any circuit user needs to take care of the following parameter apart from the application/usage.
+While selecting an inductor in any circuit user needs to take care of the following parameters apart from the application/usage.

 • Inductance value